-We enjoyed all the wildlife at the campground.
-The sandhill cranes and gopher tortoises were everywhere and we even saw a baby alligator by the harbor.
+Keep your eyes open for wildlife viewing.
+We saw sandhill cranes, gopher tortoises and even a baby alligator by the harbor.

 Wifi is free inside the activity center.
-A pay option is available throughout the campground, but we didn’t purchase it.
-AT&T service was good so we ended up using our data plan.
+A pay option is available throughout the campground.

 Inside the activity center is the trading post where campers can purchase supplies from beer to snacks as well as pick up mail.

-Lastly, there is a fenced in dog park behind the trees as well as nature trail.
+For those of you traveling with your dog, there is a fenced in dog park behind the trees as well as a nature trail.